melt-ui/melt-ui/src/docs/content/builders/toast.md

 Unlike most builders, the toast is not component-based.
 Instead, it provides a global functionality that can be accessed from anywhere in your application.
-To accomplish this, it is recommended that you call the builder function inside the lib directory.
+To accomplish this, it is recommended that you call the builder function `createToaster` inside the lib directory.
 This will make the function accessible to all components in your application.

-To create a toast, use the `createToaster` builder function.
-You can then reference the anatomy or example above to create your toast.

 ```typescript
 // lib/toast.ts